facebookarchive/connect-js/readme.md

 We have a list of [FAQs][FAQs] that detail some of the changes and provide information about the new SDK.

+We are maintaining a [changelog][changelog] as we update the SDK.
+Since this is an Alpha SDK, we might need to break compatibility between releases if the need arises.

 The repository also contains simple [examples][examples] showing the use of the SDK with popular JavaScript libraries such as [Dojo][Dojo], [jQuery][jQuery], [MooTools][MooTools], [Prototype][Prototype] and [YUI][YUI].